pranigopu/interactiveAgents--proceduralGeneration/README.md

           - Uninformed search (breadth-first, depth-first, Dijkstra's algorithm)
           - Informed search (greedy heuristic, A\*)

-**TERMINOLOGY NOTE**: Graph search methods that store and search the nodes at the edge of the region searched so far are called **agenda-based search** (agenda refers to the list of nodes to be explored) or **frontier search** (frontier refers to the unexplored region at the edge of the explored region).
+**TERMINOLOGY NOTE**: Graph search methods that store and search the nodes at the edge of the region searched so far are called **agenda-driven search** (agenda refers to the list of nodes to be explored) or **frontier search** (frontier refers to the unexplored region at the edge of the explored region).